The Push Podcast cover art

 About this listen

-The information shared on this account and in The Push Podcast is for educational and informational purposes only.
+Disclaimer: The information shared in The Push Podcast is for educational and informational purposes only.
 It does not constitute medical advice and is not a substitute for professional medical care, diagnosis, or treatment.
-Always seek the guidance of your healthcare provider with any questions you may have regarding a medical condition.
+Always consult your healthcare provider with any questions regarding your health or medical conditions.
 The views expressed are our own and do not represent those of our employers or affiliated institutions.

-We recognize that not everyone who experiences menstruation, pregnancy, or menopause identifies as a woman.
-While we sometimes use gendered language to reflect the terminology used in studies or clinical guidelines, The Push Podcast is committed to inclusivity and acknowledges the diverse identities of people affected by OB/GYN and reproductive health issues.
+Inclusivity note: We recognize that not everyone who experiences menstruation, pregnancy, or menopause identifies as a woman.
+While we sometimes use gendered language to reflect clinical terminology or research language, The Push Podcast is committed to inclusivity and honors the diverse identities of people affected by OB/GYN and reproductive health issues.

 Meghan McGrattan